YARP extensions

 }

-The allowed values for the token type are User, Client, UserOrClient
+Similarly to the simple HTTP forwarder, the allowed values for the token type are User, Client, UserOrClient.

-If you are using the code config method, the WithAccessToken extension method achieves the same:
+If you are using the code config method, call the WithAccessToken extension method to achieve the same thing:

 builder.LoadFromMemory(